Incapacity & Long-Term Health Care Planning:

 - 80%: the likelihood that a person age 65 will need nursing home, assisted living, home or community-care during their lifetime.

-Very unfortunately we’ve seen it happen all too often: in a snap - the savings account drained; stocks and bonds cashed in; the family home sold.
-In fact, should this situation occur, you, your spouse, your parents or grandparents could become nearly broke, leaving you nothing to live on day to day, with your or your loved one’s life turned upside down.
+Very unfortunately it can happen in a snap - the savings account drained; stocks and bonds cashed in; the family home sold.
+Should this situation occur, you, your spouse, your parents or grandparents could become nearly broke, leaving you nothing to live on day to day, with your or your loved one’s life turned upside down.

 - How You Should Analyze Your Long-Term Health Care Options.